Physical therapy education: Uganda

 Training physiotherapists in Uganda started in 1972.
 This three-year diploma course is still running at the Uganda Institute of Allied Health and Management Sciences (previously Mulago Paramedical Training School).

 The first degree-level course at a public institution was started at Mbarara University of Science and Technology in 2012.

-All graduates need to be registered with the Uganda Allied Health Professionals Council and then are able to work as autonomous practitioners in both private and government health facilities.
+All graduates need to be registered with the Uganda Allied Health Professionals Council and then can work as autonomous practitioners in both private and government health facilities.